 Conditional Letter of Map Revision Based on Fill (CLOMR-F) - The FEMA response to a community request for FEMA’s comment on the effect(s) that a proposed project involving the placement of earthen fill within the SFHA will have on the SFHA designation for one or more legally defined parcels of land or one or more proposed structures.

 Confluence - The junction of two or more river reaches or branches.

 Consultation Coordination Officer (CCO) - The individual on the FEMA Regional Office staff who is responsible for coordinating with a community on NFIP-related activities.

-Consultation Coordination Officer (CCO) Meeting/Open House - The term used to describe a formal meeting with community officials and select stakeholders and subsequent open house for the public for flood risk projects carried out under the FEMA Risk Mapping, Assessment, and Planning (Risk MAP) program.
-The CCO Meeting/Open House focuses on the release of the Preliminary version of the FIRM and FIS report and the process for reviewing and adopting the FIRM before the FIRM effective date.
+Consultation Coordination Officer (CCO) Meeting/Flood Risk Open House - The term used to describe a formal meeting with community officials and select stakeholders and subsequent open house for the public for flood risk studies carried out under the FEMA Risk Mapping, Assessment, and Planning (Risk MAP) program.
+The CCO Meeting/Flood Risk Open House focuses on the release of the Preliminary version of the FIRM and FIS report and the process for reviewing and adopting the FIRM before the FIRM effective date.
 Discussion during the CCO Meeting also includes a review of actions taken to reduce flood risk in the community.

 Cooperating Technical Partners (CTP) Program - An innovative FEMA program to create partnerships between FEMA and participating NFIP communities, regional agencies, and State agencies that have the interest and capability to become more active participants in the FEMA Flood Hazard Mapping Program.